Benny-/Yahoo-ticker-symbol-downloader/README.rst

 Changelog
 ---------------------

+* Version 0.7.0

+  * Added --export option.
+It will transcode the .pickle file immediately to the desired output formats.

 * Version 0.6.0

   * Add 3 retries with an exponential back-off if HTTPError or ChunkedEncodingError is raised when processing _fetchHtml.